northflank-guides/node-with-postgres/README.md

 The server can be started with `node index.js`.

 Feel free to explore the different endpoints.
 Try adding new rows with different names and see how the response changes.
-You can also experiment with the code.
-For example, you can try to add an endpoint which deletes all rows corresponding to a name.
-The postgres [SQL query](https://www.postgresql.org/docs/10/sql-delete.html) here would be: `DELETE FROM my_table WHERE name='<your-name>';`.
+You can also experiment with the code - for example, you can try to add an endpoint which deletes all rows corresponding to a specific name.
+The Postgres [SQL query](https://www.postgresql.org/docs/10/sql-delete.html) for that would be: `DELETE FROM my_table WHERE name='<your-name>';`.

 > The `http` package is the most basic package for creating HTTP servers.
 For more complex applications with many endpoints, it is recommended to use a more powerful web framework such as [Express](https://expressjs.com) or [Koa](https://koajs.com/).